Kihyun: 2016–2020: Original soundtracks and solo activities

+In April, Kihyun became an MC for MBC Dramanet's Tasteful Beauty Plus.
+He participated with Son Tae-young and Kim Ji-min, as one of the beauty information and tips experts.

+Kihyun sung the acoustic version of "The Tiger Moth" for the soundtrack for MBC's drama Shopping King Louie, which was released on October 27.

 In June 2017, an original soundtrack titled "I've Got A Feeling" for SBS' drama Suspicious Partner was released.

 In May 2018, Kihyun recorded "Can't Breathe" for MBC's Partners for Justice with fellow Monsta X member Jooheon, and in June, he also recorded "Love Virus" for tvN's drama What's Wrong with Secretary Kim together with WJSN's Seola.

 For Monsta X's album All About Luv, Kihyun participated in writing and producing of three songs, including "Who Do U Love?" featuring French Montana (and its remix by will.i.am), "Middle of the Night", and "Beside U".
 He had previously co-written "I Do Love U" from Take.1 Are You There? with three other members, as well as co-written and produced the song "No Exit" for their debut EP Trespass.

 In April 2020, Kihyun released a song for the soundtrack of KBS2's Welcome, titled "Again Spring", and then a song for KBS2's Do Do Sol Sol La La Sol, titled "To Be With You", on October 7.
 In October, Kihyun had a solo stage for M Studio on M Countdown, where he performed a cover of the song "Bad" by Christopher.